 Mac OS Installation Instructions

-Installing a server on Mac OS machines will be a little more difficult (but it’s nothing you can’t handle), for the visually inclined there’s a nice video tutorial:
+Installing a Minecraft server on Mac OS machines will be a little more difficult (but it’s nothing you can’t handle).

 1. Download the Server